KevinThielen/breakbuildgames/content/devlog/renderer/the_context/opengl.md

 `gl_generator` also allows us to adjust the generated bindings.
 The `GlobalGenerator` allows us to access OpenGL functions from anywhere in the project(that has access to the gl43_core module), without passing some context around.
-This makes thing far simpler for us.
+This makes things far simpler for us.
 We are not going to expose the gl lib to the public and we will use a different way to tie the lifetime to the actual gl context.

 We just copy the generated file into the src dir of our context member.(don't forget to delete the throwaway `gl_bindings` project afterwards, it's just clutter on our hard drive now)